— When “The Lord of the Rings” debuted in theaters in 2001, it not only

 introduced to the big screen the fantastical world of wizards, hobbits

-and orcs, but it also put New Zealand on the world stage.
+and orcs, but it also put

 The Academy Award-winning trilogy ushered in a hit

 franchise for New Line Cinema, employed thousands of crew members,